NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 1. The battery.
 This is the `BATTERY` device in `quadparts_prebuilt.lbr`.
 You need to use the `-SCREW-TERMINAL` variant.
 2. A two-pin `jumper` to disconnect the positive terminal of the battery from `VBAT`.
 Use the `-MALE` variant of `﻿HEADER-0.1IN-2POS` in `quadparts_prebuilt.lbr`.
 3. A LP3985-series 3.3V regulator (see device `﻿TPS73633-DBVT`).
 You can find it's datasheet by looking it up on Digikey.
-Note that the remote control schematic is not a perfect model to follow, since it also includes a battery charger and some other components you don't need.

 To the extent possible, we need to isolate the the IMU and the microcontroller from the noise that the motors will create on the power supply lines.
 The motors will cause noise on both their power supply ( `VBAT` ) and ground return lines, so we will provide them with separate power and ground lines.
 For the power line, this is easy: Just connect the power supply for the motor drivers directly to the battery's positive terminal.

 For the ground line, it is more challenging, since all the devices on the quadcopter must share a common ground reference.
-The best we can do is to structure our schematic so that we can exercise tight control over how ground line is laid out on our PCB.
+The best we can do is to structure our schematic so that we can exercise tight control over how the ground line is laid out on our PCB.
 To do this, create a separate ground net that connects the ground terminals of motor controllers to each other and the negative terminal of the battery (call it `BAT_GND` and use the `BAT_GND` device in the `quadparts_prebuilt.lbr` ).
 Then connect the digital ground (i.e., the ground that connects to other components, aka `GND` ) to the battery ground using a schematic component called a "net bridge" (see below).
 We will see in Lab 8 how we can use this structure to isolate the digital components.
 (This is a very important step, and we added it to fix problems that occurred in all but one of the quadcopter we built in this class the first year it was offered).

 A "net bridge" is PCB part whose only purpose is to electrically connect two nets in a schematic while keeping the nets separate in schematic (i.e., the two nets keep their own names).
 To create a net bridge, create a package that consists of two SMDs that touch one another.
 They can be very small.
 Remove the tstop on the pads, since we won't be soldering anything to them.

 Create a schematic symbol (what's a good symbol for something that just connects to nets?) and device for the bridge and use one to connect `BAT_GND` and `GND`.
 Put this new part in your `custom.lbr`.

+It would also be nice if you could program and debug your microcontroller without a battery or with the battery jumper disconnected.
+To enable this, we will let the regulator also draw current from the FTDI or ISP headers.
+To enable this, connect the FTDI 3V3 pin, the ISP 5V pin, and the input of the regulator with a net called `VIN`.

+Connect `VBAT` to `VIN` via a diode oriented to let current flow the battery to `VIN` but not the other direction.
+This will protect the battery from the 5V that some FTDI and ISP programmers provide, while letting the battery drive the regulator when no programmer is attached.

 ### Breakout Header